Hugues Cuénod: Awards and honours

 Cuénod's recording of Erik Satie's Socrate in the 1970s, released on Nimbus Records, won the Grand Prix du Disque Mondiale award at the Montreux Music Festival.
 In 1976 he was awarded the Chevalier des Arts et des Lettres.
 On his centenary in 2002, he was awarded the World of Song award by the Lotte Lehmann Foundation.

 Personal life

 Cuénod's native language was French, but he was fluent in English, German and Italian.
 He resided with his life partner, Alfred Augustin (41 years his junior), in the Vaud region of Switzerland.
 They lived in the Château de Lully, an 18th-century castle that belonged to his grandfather, who purchased the property in 1899.

+Cuénod turned 100 in 2002.
 In June 2007, when Cuénod was 105, he and Augustin entered into a civil union after changes in Swiss law gave same-sex couples many of the legal benefits of marriage.

-Cuénod became a centenarian in 2002, and died aged 108, on 6 December 2010 at his home in Vevey, Switzerland.
+He died aged 108, on 6 December 2010 at his home in Vevey, Switzerland.